JamesLinus/SevenUpdate/sdk.readme.md

 ---------------------
 Right click the listbox and add an item.
 You can import a .reg file to use or add the information manually.

-This page should be self explainitory so no need to go into any detail here.
+This page should be self explanatory so no need to go into any detail here.

 Adding Shortcuts
 ----------------